just1bit/duet-edge-realtime/docs/V1_EXECUTION_MANUAL.md

 bash scripts/v1_execution/14_build_report.sh
 ```

 The final validator checks duration, frame count, inference performance, playout timing, queue bounds, jitter, lifecycle, and EOS.
-The evidence checker confirms automatic artifacts for the selected profile; it only checks that `acceptance-notes.md` exists and never validates its content.
+The evidence checker confirms automatic artifacts for the selected profile and records the presence of `acceptance-notes.md`; its content remains an independent operator review.
 The report builder creates `${RUN_ROOT}/acceptance-report.md` with links to stage results, logs, and indexed evidence.

 Add any final judgment or follow-up to `acceptance-notes.md`, then run the report builder.
 One invocation refreshes the report after its own archived result is written.